Equity and Social Justice as SDB

 - Create a league wide survey to establish our league’s demographics and which areas need the most work.
 League members will be able to self identify in an optional survey.
 We ask skaters, coaches, volunteers, and parents to take the survey (survey link has been removed from this web version).

 - Adopt a nondiscrimination policy that allows anyone to bring a concern or violation to the Advocacy Team (in which the ESJ lead is a member) which will take appropriate action.
-To bring a concern or violation to the Advocacy Team, email the Advocacy Team (email address has been removed from this web version) – see bottom of email for adopted policy language
+To bring a concern or violation to the Advocacy Team, email the Advocacy Team (email address has been removed from this web version)—see below for adopted policy language

 - Establish transparent baseline policy standards and requirements, including recommended courses of action to address instances of racism or microaggressions (like when to educate vs. remove someone from the league).